1. All problem sets are due IN CLASS, AT THE START OF CLASS.

-2. The homework grade for a late problem set will be marked down 5 percent for each of:
+2. The grade for a late problem set will be marked down:

-Obviously, exceptions to the above penalties can be made in cases of incapacitating (and documented) illness, family emergency (confirmed by a dean), religious conflict (but you must notify me at least 5 days in advance), or other comparably significant conflicts.
+Obviously, exceptions to the above penalties can be made in cases of serious (and documented) illness, family emergency (confirmed by a dean), religious conflict (provided you notify me at least 3 days in advance), or other comparably significant conflicts.

 4. Any student who hands in fewer than 50 homework problems over